 Note: Year 1 and 2 students who have achieved a GPA of between 1.3 and 1.6 may be eligible for admission to the Fresh Start program.
 Students must be recommended by the Faculty for participation in the Fresh Start program.
-Further, detailed information can be found in §§220.5, 14.5 and 23.6.2
+Students who have been found to have committed an offence under the University of Alberta Code of Student Behavior will not normally be recommended for Fresh Start.
+Further, detailed information can be found in §§220.5, 14.5 and 23.6.2.

 - (7) Readmitted Students: A student who has previously been required to withdraw from any postsecondary institution and is admitted or readmitted to the Faculty will be assigned Academic Probation.
-A student who subsequently fails to meet the conditions of academic probation will be required to withdraw, and will not be readmitted to the Faculty. - 8) Academic Probation: A status assigned by a Faculty to those who have been admitted (or permitted to continue) on a probationary basis, because their previous academic record is either deficient in some respect or below the standard ordinarily required.
-This status may also be assigned to students whose previous educational attainment may be difficult to assess (e.g. refugees lacking academic records).
+A student who subsequently fails to meet the conditions of academic probation will be required to withdraw, and will not be readmitted to the Faculty. - (8) Academic Probation: A status assigned by a Faculty to those who have been admitted (or permitted to continue) on a probationary basis, because their previous academic record is either deficient in some respect or below the standard ordinarily required.
+This status may also be assigned to students whose previous educational attainment may be difficult to assess (e.g., refugees lacking academic records).
 Academic probation sometimes involves a recommended reduction of student load and interviews for diagnosis of difficulties and for review of progress.
 Usually the student is required to make specific improvement in his or her record or incur academic dismissal.
 Normally, if any such students fail to meet the conditions stipulated within the time limit imposed, they will not be allowed to proceed further in the program.

-Students who have been admitted to the University with a weak matriculation record may be warned of the fact at the beginning of their first
+Students who have been admitted to the University with a weak matriculation record may be warned of the fact at the beginning of their first session.

-153.5.1 Promotion Standards for BPE, BSc Kinesiology, and BA (Recreation, Sport and Tourism) Degree
+153.5.1 Promotion Standards for Bachelor of Physical Education, Bachelor of Science (Kinesiology), and Bachelor of Arts (Recreation, Sport and Tourism) Degree Programs

 - (1) Full-time students are promoted from year to year based on the following: - a.
 Promotion from Year 1 to Year 2: Students must have successfully completed a minimum of ★30 applicable to their program. - b.
-Promotion from Year 2 to Year 3: Students must have successfully completed a minimum of ★60 applicable to their program, including all - Promotion from Year 3 to Year 4: Students must be able to complete all requirements for graduation in time to convocate in Spring or Fall of the next year. - (2) Students who have been approved to pursue the degree on a part-time basis are promoted from one year to the next when they have met the appropriate criteria.
+Promotion from Year 2 to Year 3: Students must have successfully completed a minimum of ★60 applicable to their program. - Promotion from Year 3 to Year 4: Students must have successfully completed a minimum of ★90 applicable to their program. - (2) Students who have been approved to pursue the degree on a part-time basis are promoted from one year to the next when they have met the appropriate criteria.

-153.5.2 Promotion Standards for the BPE/BEd Combined Degrees Programs: Elementary and Secondary
+153.5.2 Promotion Standards for the Bachelor of Physical Education/Bachelor of Education (Elementary) (Secondary) Combined Degrees Program